Resend vs Amazon SES for Solo Developers

 - You are not already invested in the AWS ecosystem.

-For most solo developers sending a few thousand emails a month, the price difference between Resend and SES is less than $10.
+For most solo developers sending a few thousand emails a month, both services land at or near $0, so the price difference is effectively nothing.
 The hours saved on setup and maintenance are worth far more.

 When to Pick Amazon SES